pjmartinez/TFM_UM-eqtls/README.md

 The p-value threshold for *cis*-eQTLs (`pvOutputThreshold.cis`) in this study was 1e-8 and the maximum distance at which gene-SNP pair is considered local (`cisDist`) was 1000.
 In our study, covariates were not considered.
 The location of each gene was obtained from the gff3 ﬁle: Vitis_vinifera_gene_annotation_on_V2_20.gff3 available at https://urgi.versailles.inra.fr/Species/Vitis/Annotations.
 The location of each SNP was obtained from the VCF ﬁle obtained in the previous section.

+To find *cis*-eQTL associations with down and up regulated genes (in red and white cultivars and in general (without consider colour  of cultivarsphenotype)), Matrix eQTL must be run several times as follow
+1. To detect cis eQTLs in down regulated genes in white cultivars (high expression in EV)
+2. To detect cis eQTLs in up regulated genes in white cultivars (high expression in PV)
+3. To detect cis eQTLs in down regulated genes in red cultivars (high expression in EV)
+4. To detect cis eQTLs in up regulated genes in red cultivars (high expression in PV)
+5. A general analysis to detect cis eQTLs in down regulated genes (high expression in EV)
+6. A general analysis to detect cis eQTLs in up regulated genes (high expression in PV)